jbakse/site_builder/docs/sound/index.md

 ### Challenge 3: Synesthesia 3

 Create a 15 second procedurally generated audio+visual form.
-Try to "feed" the audio and the video from the same process.
+Create the audio and the video from the same process.

 /::